benhowell/benhowell.github.com/_drafts/code-incomplete.md

 <br/>

 #### Review your previous work.
 You're guaranteed to be your harshest critic.
-A cathartic and essential exercise for any programmer is to revisit their old code.
+A cathartic and essential exercise for any programmer is to revisit your old code.
 Do it regularly.
 Doesn't matter the language or project, just choose some old code and start reading it.
 Understand it.
 Sometimes you find a rare gem of elegant code and think to yourself "that's a great solution I crafted there", however, these occurences are the exception to the rule.
-If you aren't cringing, scratching or shaking your head, if you aren't thinking to yourself "That sucks, present me could've done so much better" then you can retire now.
+If you aren't cringing, scratching or shaking your head, if you aren't thinking to yourself "That's crap, present me could've done so much better" then you can retire now.
 You're done as a programmer.
 <br/>
 <br/>

-#### There is no one language, design pattern or methodology to rule them all.
-This isn't Lord of the Rings.
-Studying different languages, applying different design patterns and following different methodologies along the way will allow you to view things from multiple angles and allow you to be critical of past and present solutions in your repertoire.
-Your go to language and patterns today are just a [blub paradox][1].

 #### Revel in your bug reports, complaints and criticisms.
 You aren't your code.
 You should encourage anyone and everyone to do their best to break your software.
 Testers, colleagues, users.
 Actively promote criticism of your works.
 Today, we live in a society where people don't like hurting others feelings, and at the same time, some programmers take criticism of their work as a personal attack.